atticlab/eos-es-historyapi/README.md

 # EOS ESHistoryAPI - GO
-EOS History API for Elasticsearch cluster on GO
+EOS History API for Elasticsearch cluster on GO.

 In the benchmark testing, real query traffic was redirected to this application.
 The application works stably at 300 simultaneous connections.